outofmbufs/pidcontrol/README.md

     # Note in this case there is only one modifier and it can
     # be supplied directly; if there were multiple they can
     # instead be supplied as 'modifiers=[modifier_1, modifier_2, etc]'
-    p = PIDPlus(Kp=foo, Ki=bar, Kd=baz, modifiers=h)
+    z = PIDPlus(Kp=foo, Ki=bar, Kd=baz, modifiers=h)

-    ... do the normal things with p
+    ... do the normal things with z

     # The history collected by PIDHistory is available as an
-    # attribute of the object:
+    # attribute of the PIDHistory object:
     print(h.history)              # for example, to see the record

-The specific modifier class names and __init__ signatures are:
+The specific PIDModifier class names and __init__ signatures are:

 ### SetpointRamp

-Example usage - to cause all modifications of p.setpoint to be ramped in over a period of 1.5 seconds:
+Example usage - to cause all modifications of z.setpoint to be ramped in over a period of 1.5 seconds:

     m = SetpointRamp(1.5)